 Empowering health team collaboration

 New models for virtual care can also lead to engaging with broader areas of the healthcare system.
-Health organizations can offer new care services for delivering a large portion of non-urgent office visits virtually or embedding virtual services in home care and remote patient monitoring models.
+Health organizations can offer new care services for delivering a large portion of non-urgent office visits virtually or embedding virtual services in home care models.

 These new expansions in Microsoft Cloud for Healthcare make home care delivery more seamless for all involved.
 We are excited to see the impact as our healthcare customers and partners put them to use.

 “Best Buy Health is able to deliver on its mission to help enrich and save lives through technology and meaningful connections by taking a digital-first approach to home healthcare.
 Using its unique assets, including Best Buy stores, caring centers, technology products including Lively devices, and virtual care capabilities, Best Buy Health supports care delivery in the home and provides independence and safety for active aging adults and people living with chronic conditions.
 Its partnership with Microsoft Cloud for Healthcare helps power these healthcare offerings, resulting in more personalized care, better virtual health opportunities and deeper patient insights, by using Power Platform, Dynamics 365, and Azure API for FHIR,” President of Best Buy Health, Deborah DiSanzo.